 Today I am here to explain when and how Google AdSense pays.
+As good as Adsense can be at times, after you’ve gotten Adsense approval things can be confusing.
 There’s a lot of information here, so I broke it down into five things that you absolutely must know.

 That being said, let’s go ahead and jump into it.

 WATCH THIS BLOG POST IN VIDEO FORMAT

 1) Must Have a Payment Option Added to Platform

 Number one, and probably one of the most obvious ones, is you must have a payment option added to the platform in order to get your payment.
 Google AdSense can’t pay you if you haven’t given them the ability to do that.